Georgia national rugby union team: Record

-Wins against Tier 1 nations
+Wins against tier-one nations

 Overall

-Georgia has won 150 of their 244 representative matches, a winning record of 61.48%.
+Georgia has won 179 of their 289 representative matches, a winning record of %.
 Since World Rankings were introduced by World Rugby in September 2003, Georgia have occupied below number ten the majority of the time.
+Georgia have consistently ranked as the seventh European nation in men's rugby, immediately below the Six Nations, for two decades.